 Simple migrations are suitable for websites that only require straightforward event tracking and easily measurable conversions

-Integrating Analytics with e-commerce platforms can introduce complexity, and even major platforms like Shopify may not offer native GA4 support.
+We understand that integrating and setting up e-commerce tracking in Google Analytics can be a complex process.
+Even major platforms like Shopify may not offer native GA4 support.
 However, we will ensure that all e-commerce events are accurately tracked, enabling you to measure sales performance by channel.

 For enterprises with a significant web presence spanning multiple web properties, setting up Analytics tracking can be a complex task.
 We are equipped to assist your enterprise in establishing multiple GA4 properties, custom dimensions, custom event parameters, or any other tracking elements you may need.

 We offer the ability to create a tailored dashboard for your team using Google Data Studio, providing you with real-time performance data.
 This dashboard can consolidate data from various channels, including GA4, Google Ads, Search Console, Facebook/Instagram Ads, Microsoft Ads, BigQuery, and more, allowing for a comprehensive view of your performance across multiple platforms.

 If you're curious about the benefits and drawbacks of transitioning to a server-side analytics environment using Google Tag Manager and Analytics, we would be happy to have a conversation with you to provide further insight.
 This approach can offer advantages such as increased data security and improved website performance, but it may also come with some trade-offs that should be considered.
 Let's discuss whether a server-side implementation is a right fit for your needs.

 If all the required accesses are received on time, we will take 4-5 weeks for the complete migration process

 Migrating to GA4 is important to stay up-to-date with the latest features and avoid potential negative consequences.
 As your GA4 setup assistant, we will guide you through the process, ensuring a seamless transition while preserving your past analytical data.